apache/iceberg/docs/integrations/dell.md

 When you use the catalog with Dell ECS only, you should care about these limitations:

-1. The rename operation is supported without other protection.
-When you try to rename a table, please guarantee all commits are finished in the original table.
+1. The rename operation is supported without other protections.
+When you try to rename a table, you need to guarantee all commits are finished in the original table.
 2. The rename operation only renames the table without moving any data file.
-The renamed table maybe store data objects in different paths even not in the `warehouse` that is configured in the catalog.
+The renamed table maybe store data objects in different paths even not in the warehouse that is configured in the catalog.
 3. The CAS operations used by table commits are based on the checksum of the object.
 There is a very small probability of a checksum conflict.